fetometo/windowgen-documentation/docs/source/parameters.rst

 This section includes parameters for adjusting turn and tilt rotations of the sash.

+- Turn Rotation
-- Turn Rotation: Sets the turn angle of the sash.
+    Sets the turn angle of the sash.
+- Tilt Rotation
-- Tilt Rotation: Sets the tilt angle of the sash, constrained to the size of the scissors.
+    Sets the tilt angle of the sash, constrained to the size of the scissors.
-- Left Turn Rotation: Active when the **Impost** is turned on.
+- Left Turn Rotation
+    Active when the **Impost** is turned on.
 Sets the turn angle of the left sash.
-- Left Tilt Rotation: Active when the **Impost** is turned on.
+- Left Tilt Rotation
+    Active when the **Impost** is turned on.
 Sets the tilt angle of the left sash.

 Handle Settings
 ---------------

 This section includes parameters for handle type, height, and rotation.

+- Handle
-- Handle: Choose from different handle types or add a custom handle.
+    Choose from different handle types or add a custom handle.

     .. image:: images/03_parameters_handle.gif
         :alt: Handle